TRANSGENDER MAKEUP ARTIST

 In addition to the specialised training required, Christiane has an extensive range of premium brand makeup products which you will be able to try at your Makeup Lesson or your Makeover, to help you look as beautiful and feminine on the outside as you feel on the inside.
 It’s not just a case of applying makeup, it’s important that your Makeup Artist has the necessary skills and understands the specific anatomical differences between the male and female face and can teach you how to prepare, enhance and disguise to best effect.

-“To all fellow X-dressers, TVs or TGs, do not hesitate for one millisecond when making your decision to be brave and try a professional make-over” – Farrah
+“To all fellow X-dressers, TVs or TGs, do not hesitate for one millisecond when making your decision to be brave and try a professional make-over.
+Christiane is a country mile ahead of all the other lovely ladies who have previously done my make-up. ” – Farrah

 Our clients come form all walks of life and are all ages, it’s never too late to learn.
 Many are transgender and fully living their true female life, some are still on their journey, whilst for others crossdressing is and will always remain private.
 Everyone’s path is different, but there is always a common end goal; to look beautiful and to feel good about yourself.